-Your first meeting with our Psychologist is called a Clinical Assessment and this meeting is used to establish.
+Your first meeting is called a Clinical Assessment and this meeting is used to establish.

 What your concerns are, if counselling is able to help with them, if you would be better supported by another service; if you are able to commit to counselling.

 If at the end of this meeting you and the therapist agree that this is the best form of support for you, and you are able to commit to counselling, you will be allocated a practitioner to commence working with.
 Your allocated counsellor may not be the same one who conducted your initial assessment.

 Occasionally due to service demand there can be a delay between your initial assessment meeting and your first ongoing counselling session, however this will always be kept to a minimum.

 Your counsellor will listen carefully to the difficulties you are experiencing.
 Your counsellor is a professional qualified and experienced practitioner, and the work you do together will be about helping you to find the right solutions for you, rather than telling you what to do.